Satirical descriptions of noteworthy traits and humorous quotes.

 Last Sunday at church, I overheard a conversation between the pastor and two deacons.
 One of the deacons mentioned that I was an “odd sort of character”, and the pastor silently nodded his head.
 So, since the pastor has this opinion of me, I thought I should study this, and give this some more attention, and try to improve my character a little bit.

 So this week, I went to the library and did a Google search on “Character”.
-I found some really good ideas, and I’ve listed them here followed by some things I’ve learned.
+I found some really good ideas about character.
+I’ve listed them here followed by some things I’ve learned.

 A Literature Review on the Subject of Character

 “Character is a moral, ethical and spiritual undergirding, that rests on truth, reinforces a life, and resists the temptation to compromise.”Commentary on Romans 5

 That’s great, because I never compromise.
 I’d rather fail, lose, or walk away than compromise.

 “Character belongs to those who possess the image of God – not animals, not wicked men… This is a very unique concept in the Bible, and this virtue is unique to the born-again Christian.”Commentary on Genesis 1:26-27

 I’m so glad I’m a Christian.
 Been going to church since I was a baby!